jvmcpheron/Weather_Dashboard/README.md

 # Weather_Dashboard

-This weather dashboard provides users with weather information using third-party API's to access the necessary data.
+This weather dashboard provides users with weather information using a third-party API to access the necessary data.
+Bootstrap and vanilla CSS were used to style the site.

 ## Getting Started